Presbyopia & Near Vision in Canton, Alliance, Canfield, OH

 Come see us at any of our Ohio locations: Canton, Canfield, or Alliance

 We now have options available to correct presbyopia.
 What is “presbyopia?”
 Presbyopia is the inability to see up close when the vision is corrected for distance vision.
 The internal lens of the eye has become inflexible and the focusing muscle is weakened due to lack of use.
-Currently there are several ways (other than glasses or contact lens) to deal with the annoyance of presbyopia.
-First we can create a myopia, near condition in one eye, which then does all the reading tasks.
-This is called “blended vision” or “monovision.”
-Lasik, SMILE, PRK, or CK (Conductive Keratoplasty) is the best way to achieve monovision.
+Currently, there are several ways (other than glasses or contact lens) to deal with the annoyance of presbyopia.
+First, we can create myopia, a near vision condition in one eye, which then does all the reading tasks.
+This is called “Blended Vision” or “monovision.”
+LASIK, SMILE, PRK, or CK (Conductive Keratoplasty) can all be used to achieve monovision.
 Some patients reject monovision because it interferes with depth perception.

 The use of Multifocal lens implants is the third option to correct presbyopia.
 The advantage here is that a patient can have distance vision and reading vision for near tasks, generally without the need for reading glasses or bifocals.
 Another benefit to these implants is the correction of myopia or hyperopia so that spectacles or contacts are not needed.
 There are currently several lens implants capable of providing this range of vision.

-The lens implants available for presbyopia are the Symfony™, Tecnis™ and the Alcon ReStor™ which are multifocal lenses, meaning the far and near lens power is incorporated into the lens implant design.
-The Symphony™ is an Extended Depth of Focus (EDOF) lens, which gives a smooth focus from far vision to “Iphone” distance.
-The Crystalens™ has an accommodative design allowing it to shift or flex slightly with the focus effort.
+The lens implants available for presbyopia are the PanOptyx®, Symfony®, Tecnis® and the ReStor® which are multifocal lenses, meaning the far and near lens power is incorporated into the lens implant design.
+The Symphony® is an Extended Depth of Focus (EDOF) lens, which gives a smooth focus from far vision to “iPhone” distance.
+The Crystalens® has an accommodative design allowing it to shift or flex slightly with the focus effort.
 Each one of these designs has its advantages and disadvantages, and Drs.
-Roholt and Celmer are familiar with all types.
+Roholt, Celmer and Wohl are familiar with all types.
 In fact, Dr. Roholt was the first eye surgeon in the Midwest to be certified in all types of presbyopia implants.
 The RVI doctors and the staff will discuss your individual visual needs to ensure that you obtain CustomCorrection™!
 See the following links for more information on these lenses: